 Culinary Curiosities and Rooms With a View

 Traditional Newfoundland and Labrador grub is anything if not hearty.
 We’re talking delicacies such as moose stew, caribou sausage, and, of course, lots of fresh seafood.
 The codfish tops the list, and can be had (in various forms, from a cod tongue appetizer to baked cod au gratin) at the comfortable, casual down home joint Velma’s Place (264 Water Street, 709.576.2264) in St. John’s.
-For other traditional food stops and Newfoundland’s “nouvelle” cuisine, as well as some “non-traditional” for the less adventurous eaters, check out this full database.
+For other traditional food stops and Newfoundland’s “nouvelle” cuisine, as well as some “non-traditional” for the less adventurous eaters, check out the province’s recommendations.

 As for sleeps, the Bears Cove Inn is a cozy, woodsy property in Witless Bay, where you can watch for whales and puffins from your deck or head out easily for adventures along the East Coast Trail (15 Bears Cove Rd., Witless Bay, $129-$179).
 For a taste of Newfoundland history, try Elizabeth Manor, a beautiful 1894 property in downtown St. John’s that was formerly the Prescott Inn, the city’s first bed and breakfast.
 Its new incarnation has maintained the charm—and the architectural heritage—but added a few modern amenities like Jacuzzi baths (21 Military Rd., St. John’s, $80-$199 in high season).